simonhamp/the-og/README.md

 The [`Image` class](https://github.com/simonhamp/the-og/blob/main/src/Image.php) provides an elegant and fluent API for configuring the content, style and layout of your image, as well as helpers to render the image and save it to a file.

+### Checking your images

+Want to see how your images will look when shared on social media?
+Check out [SEOToolkit's Social Share preview](https://seotoolkit.dev/social)

 ### Storing images

 Conveniently, you can use the `save()` method to store your image on the local filesystem: